 Microsoft Office is an essential part of our professional life.
-All of the important documents, files, presentations, and data are usually planned, written and secured in Microsoft office products such as Word, PPT and Excel.
+All of the important documents, files, presentations, and data are usually planned, written and secured in Microsoft office products such as Word, Powerpoint and Excel.

 Among multiple technical problems regarding Microsoft office, we often run into a common issue which is missing Office icons (aka shortcuts) that can be an annoyance if you don’t know any other ways to start the applications that run under Microsoft Office.

 Here are some solutions you can try to fix missing Office icons in your computer before calling Boxaid for online technical help.

 Restore File Associations

 The first method to fix and bring the original office icons back from generic icons is to restore the files’ associations.
 File associations tell Windows which programs should be used to open a file.
 For example, if you open a music file like an .mp3 file it would be opened by your music player.
 Usually these file associations are built into Windows and always work fine but sometimes when you install a new program it may break file associations so they need to be manually fixed.

 For window 7 and 8 click on the start and choose Default Program from All Programs option.

 Find Associate a File Type or Protocol with a Program and click on it.

 Here you will see a number of files open with their brief description and programs configured which you can open.
 Now locate your file, for example, Word document with the .doc extension.